 We planned to visit Dawson City.
 Taking the Top of the World Highway via Alaska would have been the shorter option.
 However, our 19-year-old unvaccinated cat was with us and we decided to not attempt crossing the Alaska border without her papers in order.

-Therefore we headed south again, over the worst section of the Alaska Highway -- Beaver Creek to Destruction Bay.
+Therefore we headed south again over a rough section of the Alaska Highway -- Beaver Creek to Destruction Bay.